Scion FR-S Interior

 - "A white-faced analog tachometer, with a 7,500 rpm redline, takes center stage in the primary instrument cluster.
 There is a 160-mph analog speedometer to its left and a coolant temperature and fuel level gauge to the right.
 All are easy to read." -- Autoblog (2013)

-The Scion FR-S has 6.9 cubic feet of cargo space with the rear seats up, which is more than the Mazda Miata offers, but less than you’ll find in the Ford Mustang.
-While test drivers note that the FR-S’ trunk is on the small side, some say that with the rear seats folded, there’s enough room for two golf bags.
+The 2015 FR-S has 6.9 cubic feet of trunk space, which is slightly more than the Mazda MX-5 Miata offers, but still not a lot of space for the class.
+Although the FR-S’ trunk is small, some reviewers note that folding the rear seat down provides enough space for two sets of golf clubs.

-- "Trunk space is also small at 6.9 cubic feet, although folding down the mostly useless backseat expands cargo-carrying abilities considerably." -- Edmunds
+- "Trunk space is also small at 6.9 cubic feet, although folding down that mostly useless backseat expands cargo-carrying abilities considerably." -- Edmunds

 - “With the rear seat folded, there's enough room in its trunk for a full set of mounted wheels and tires, a gas can, tools, and a helmet.
 Take all that out … and you'll have space for two golf bags.” -- Motor Trend (2013)